Article I. Name and Address

 Section III: Change of employment by a member of the Board of Directors: Any member of the Board of Directors, who otherwise qualifies, and is currently on the Board of Directors, may continue to serve if either of the following criterion is met:

-Section IV: Election of District Directors: Operator members shall be elected by and from three (3) districts.
-The three (3) districts shall be designated: Low Country, Mid-State and Upstate.
-The district director for each district whose term is expiring shall be responsible for calling a district meeting each year for the purpose of electing district directors no later than June 15th each year.
-Each member is to be elected for a two-year term, rotating one half of the district directors each year.
-In the event there is no new willing and able member from the district, members may serve more than one term.
-All vacancies shall be filled by the appropriate district.
-Until the vacancies are filled, the total number of Directors of the Association for the purpose of determining a quorum shall be the number of Directors actually elected and serving at the time of any given meeting.
+Section IV: Election of Directors: The six (6) directors shall be elected by general election.
+Each of the six directors shall be elected for a two-year term.
+In the event there are no new willing and able operator members, directors may serve more than one term.
+All vacancies shall be filled by the board of directors.
+Until the vacancies are filled, the total number of directors of the Association for the purpose of determining a quorum shall be the number of directors actually elected and serving at the time of any given meeting.

 Article VII.
 Officers

 Section I: Election: The officers of the Association shall consist of a President, a Vice-President(s), a Secretary-Treasurer, and Immediate Past President.
 An officer of the Association must be an in-state Operator Member in good standing, whose primary place** of business is located in South Carolina and must have served on the Board of Directors for at least one term.
-All officers, with the exception of the Immediate Past President shall be elected by the operator membership at the annual meeting for a term of one year.
-All officers, individually or collectively, may be re-elected for additional terms.
+All officers, with the exception of the Immediate Past President shall be elected by the operator membership at the annual meeting for a term of two years.
+All officers, individually or collectively, may be re-elected for an additional two-year term.
+Any officer having served either a two-year term or two two-year terms may be eligible for re-election again after a two- or four-year period has lapsed since serving as an officer, according to length of term served.
 All officers shall be considered a member of the Board of Directors (see Article VI, Section II).

 All nominations for officers will be provided to the nominating committee (see Article VIII, Section 1), for ballot preparation.